What breed specific health issues does the Shar Pei have? What are the underlying genetics? Does appearance make a difference?

-As special as the Shar Pei appears with its wrinkles, the effects of the underlying genetic modification are also much discussed.
+As special as the Shar Pei appears with its wrinkles, the effects of the underlying genetic situation are also much discussed.

 Another mutation that is more common in SharPei is a missense mutation in the MTBP gene, also on chromosome 13.
 This mutation causes a protein that plays a role in inflammatory metabolism to have a "malfunction".
 The affected dogs often develop a disease with increased inflammatory activity (SPAID = Shar Pei Autoinflammatory Disease).2 A MTBP gene test is available.

 Some other genetic changes are suspected to be the cause of several more common health disorders.